-The structure of our pastoral care is designed to support these aims by providing opportunities and encouragement to empower a child to be the best person they can be.
-All children in both the Prep and Pre-Prep have a class/form tutor they see every day who is responsible for their academic and pastoral well-being.
-The tutors get to know the child very well, very quickly and are best placed to help and support them through good and bad.
-Years 7 and 8 have a personal tutor specifically skilled in helping them make the transition to their Senior school, with a particular responsibility to help them to flourish.
-These children meet with their tutors twice a week to touch base on pastoral and academic matters, as well as sharing any news with their tutor or tutor group.
+The structure of pastoral care is designed to support this aim by providing opportunities and encouragement to help a child become the best person they can be.
+All children in both the Prep and Pre-Prep have a class/form teacher whom they see every day, and who has responsibility for their academic and pastoral well-being.
+Form teachers get to know the children in their care very well, very quickly, and they are best placed to help and support them through all aspects of school life.

-Matrons are at the very heart of the school and play an integral part in boarding life as well.
-The Matrons’ Room is warm and welcoming and is often the first port of call for both parents and children; they hand out medical help as required but most of all are a sympathetic listening ear for all.
-They are a very special group of ladies to whom many turn to.
+Matrons are at the very heart of the School, and they play an integral part in boarding as well.
+The Matrons’ room is warm and welcoming and is often the first port of call for both parents and children.
+Matrons hand out medical help as required, but most of all they offer a sympathetic listening ear for all.
+They are a very special group.

 "Pupils are kind to one another, demonstrating excellent behaviour and a strong moral understanding."
 ISI 2022